-- Join us for walkabout/talkabouts — explorations of the land and topics related to living in balance on the land — which always include a potluck and chance to visit.
+- Join our monthly Walkabouts/Talkabouts exploring the land and topics related to living in balance on the land.
 Check the calendar here for upcoming events.

 - Visit Konza: A Bioregional Journal on Living in Place featuring creative writing, photography and art, essays and studies.